MickeyKay/better-font-awesome-library/README.md

 * `$wp_remote_get_args` (array)

 #### bfa_fallback_directory_path ####
 Applied to the fallback directory path before setting up any fallback CSS info.
-Can be used to specify an alternate fallback directory to replace the default fallback directory path.
+Can be used to specify an alternate fallback directory to replace the default fallback directory.

-*The path must be to a local, not remote, directory.*
+*The path must be to a local, non-remote, directory.*

 **Parameters**

 * `$path` (string)

 #### bfa_api_transient_expiration ####
-Applied to the API (version information) [transient expiration](http://codex.wordpress.org/Transients_API#Using_Transients).
+Applied to the API (version information) transient [expiration](http://codex.wordpress.org/Transients_API#Using_Transients).
 Can be used to increase/decrease the expiration as desired.

 **Parameters**

 * `$api_expiration` (int)

 #### bfa_css_transient_expiration ####
-Applied to the CSS stylsheet data [transient expiration](http://codex.wordpress.org/Transients_API#Using_Transients).
+Applied to the CSS stylesheet data transient [expiration](http://codex.wordpress.org/Transients_API#Using_Transients).
 Can be used to increase/decrease the expiration as desired.

 **Parameters**